FyroxEngine/Fyrox/README.md

 ## Compiler version

-rg3d require latest stable Rust compiler.
+rg3d requires the latest stable Rust compiler.

 ## Contributing

 Contributions are very welcome!
-Please check Issues to see how you can help project and feel free to create your own issue!
+Feel free to open Issues and Pull Requests.

+Check the [good first issue](https://github.com/mrDIMAS/rg3d/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label to see where you can help.

 ## Limitations